arngll/arngll-spec/n6drc-arngll.md

 This CRC is also known as [CRC-16/CCITT-FALSE][FCS].
 It is the same CRC algorithm used for 802.15.4.

+TODO: Consider using HDLC CRC for compatability with existing TNCs?

 [FCS]: http://reveng.sourceforge.net/crc-catalogue/16.htm#crc.cat.crc-16-ccitt-false
 [^1]: [ACK packets](#ack-packets) are an exception to this behavior, see below

 # Frame Types

-There are different types of frames:
+There are four different types of frames:

 1. Beacon Frames
 2. Data Frames
 3. Acknowledgement Frames
 4. MAC Command Frames

-## Beacon Frame Format
+## Beacon Frames

+Beacons are used to announce or confirm the existance of a station, as well as exchange other information such as network association information (Like NETID) and higher-level protocol details (like MTU).
+Strictly speaking, the payload of a beacon frame is optional.
+However, the format of the payload, if present, is defined below.

 The first part of the beacon frame format is the network protocol identifier.
 This value is a variable-length integer that can be